Dans-labs/formats/docs/fileFormats/csv.md

 especially in regions where they are the default separator character.

-A region-independent choice of separator character is the *tab*, and csv files that use it are often given the extension `.tsv`.
+A region-independent choice of separator character is the *tab*, and csv files that use it are often given the extension [.tsv](../extensions/tsv.md).

 Depending on
 the computer’s default settings for the use of separators, an application may